ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/src/websub/Module.md

 var val = websub:startHub(new http:Listener(9191, hubListenerConfig));
 ```
-In addition to the `BasicAuthHandler` for the listener, a user also has to specify the `authConfig` properties at the service
+In addition to the `BasicAuthHandler` for the listener, a user also has to specify the `authConfig` properties at the service or resource levels.
-config level.

-It can be populated by providing the `authConfig` via a TOML file under the `b7a.websub.hub.auth` alias.
+They can be set by passing arguments for the `serviceAuth`, `subscriptionResourceAuth` or `publisherResourceAuth` parameters when starting up the hub.

-Recognized users can also be mentioned in the same file, which permits the auth providers to read it.
+Recognized users can be specified in a `.toml` file, which can be passed as a configuration file when running the program.

 ```
-[b7a.websub.hub.auth]
-enabled=true  # enables the authentication
-scopes="scope1" # defines the scope of possible users

 [b7a.users]

 [b7a.users.tom]